M3ritt/Balanced-Tree/Project_Description.md

 ### User Stories

-As a manager of a store, I want to be able to load in my inventory after shutting the system down.
+User Story 1: As a manager of a store, I want to be able to load in my inventory after shutting the system down.
+Time: 8

-As a manager of a store, I want to be able to add new users so that I can have more cashiers.
+User Story 2: As a manager of a store, I want to be able to add new users so that I can have more cashiers.
+Time: 5

-As a manager of a store, I want to be able to see what items are popular so that I can restock accordingly.
+User Story 3: As a manager of a store, I want to be able to see what items are popular so that I can restock accordingly.
+Time: 4

-As a manager of a store, I want to be able to see what is sold daily and weekly in order to see what is selling
+User Story 4: As a manager of a store, I want to be able to see what is sold daily and weekly in order to see what is selling.
+Time: 5

-As a manager of a store, I want to be able to count the inventory so that I can see what needs to be restocked.
+User Story 5: As a manager of a store, I want to be able to count the inventory so that I can see what needs to be restocked.
+Time: 4

-As a manager of a store, I want to be able to see how much money was made each day and each week.
+User Story 6: As a manager of a store, I want to be able to see how much money was made each day and each week.
+Time: 5

-As a manager of a store, I need to see how much my employees are selling in order to see how productive they are.
+User Story 7: As a manager of a store, I need to see how much my employees are selling in order to see how productive they are.
+Time: 6

-As a manager of a store, I want to have restrictions on who has access to certain parts of the inventory.
+User Story 8: As a manager of a store, I want to have restrictions on who has access to certain parts of the inventory.
+Time: 4

-As a cashier, I want to be able to log into my personal profile so that I can keep track of what I sell.
+User Story 9: As a cashier, I want to be able to log into my personal profile so that I can keep track of what I sell.
+Time: 5

-As a cashier, I want to be able to cash people out so that I can make sales and keep my job.
+User Story 10: As a cashier, I want to be able to cash people out so that I can make sales and keep my job.
+Time: 4